tfullwood/canvas-contrib/Branding/Customizations/add_tweaks_to_canvas_ui/README.md

 ## FEATURES

-#### Minor issues that Canvas should correct in its core version

- - Login Page: Add tabindex attributes to the primary input fields so users may proceed from 'email' to 'password' to 'login' button
+ - Login Page: Add tabindex attributes to the primary input fields so users may proceed directly from 'email' to 'password' to 'login' button
  - Login Page: Add 'type=text' attribute to username input field (so that on mobile version the default Canvas css styles apply to it the same as to password field)